History of Poland (1945–1989): Reforms, resistance and beginning of de-Stalinization

 The last Polish–Soviet territorial exchange took place in 1951.
 Some 480 km2 of land along the border were swapped between Poland and the Soviet Union.

 The Constitution of the Polish People's Republic was promulgated in July 1952 and the state officially became the Polish People's Republic (PRL).
 Among the rights it guaranteed was universal free health care.
 The large state-owned enterprises provided to employees an extensive range of welfare and leisure activities, including housing, sports facilities and hospitals, which started to diminish in the 1970s.
 In the early 1950s, the Stalinist regime also carried out major changes to the education system.
 The program of free and compulsory school education for all and the establishment of free institutions of higher learning received much support.
 The communists screened out what facts and interpretations were to be taught; history and other sciences had to follow Marxist views approved by ideological censorship.

 The reforms often brought relief for a significant part of the population.
 After World War II many people were willing to accept communist rule in exchange for the restoration of relatively normal life; hundreds of thousands joined the communist party and actively supported the regime.
 Nonetheless, latent popular discontent remained present and many Poles adopted the attitude of "resigned cooperation".
-Others, like the Freedom and Independence organization that originated from elements of the Home Army and especially the National Armed Forces actively opposed the communists, hoping for a World Wa III that would liberate Poland.
+Others, like the Freedom and Independence organization that originated from elements of the Home Army and especially the National Armed Forces actively opposed the communists, hoping for a World War III that would liberate Poland.
 Most people who took up arms against the communist regime had surrendered during the amnesties of 1945 and 1947, but brutal repressions by the secret police continued and some fought well into the 1950s.